Unreasonably Prolonged Detentions

 Attorney for Prolonged Detentions in DUI Cases in Tampa, FL

-If your DUI case involves an unreasonably prolonged detention, then your criminal defense attorney will file a motion to suppress evidence illegally gained during that stop.
+If your DUI case involves an unreasonably prolonged detention, your criminal defense attorney will file a motion to suppress evidence illegally gained during that stop.
+The attorneys at Sammis Law Firm understand the best defenses that apply to DUI cases.

 Whether this is a first arrest for DUI or a second or subsequent accusation of drunk or impaired driving, we can help.
 With offices in Tampa and New Port Richey, FL, we provide free and confidential consultations.